ryancummings9306/ryancummings9306/README.md

 - 👋 Hi, I’m @ryancummings9306
-- 👀 I’m interested in electrical engineering (analog signals and power electronics)
+- 👀 I’m interested in electrical engineering (analog/mixed signals and power electronics)
 - 🌱 I’m currently working on the 2023 Texas A&M University Formula Electric SAE car.
 I am a part of the Battery subteam.
 - 💞️ I’m looking to collaborate on projects that will exercise and expand my knowledge in both high and low voltage circuit design.
 - 📫 You may reach me at ryancummings9306@tamu.edu